anaclumos/extracranial/posts/2022-09-14-brane/en.md

 </DisplayFlex>

-## 🎭 Solution 1.
+## 🎭 Fix 1.
 We don't care who's who

 For web apps, 99.99% don't care who's who.
 They call the function wherever they need it.